Dershowitz to Newsmax: Georgia Trump Indictment 'Awful'

 Charles Kim ✉

-Charles Kim is a contract writer for Newsmax and is an award-winning journalist with more than 30 years in the field.
+Charles Kim is a general assignment writer for Newsmax and is an award-winning journalist with more than 30 years in the field reporting on news and politics.

 © 2023 Newsmax.
 All rights reserved.